timtyree/tbins/README.md

 ```

 # License
 The tbins package is 3-clause BSD licensed.
 If you use it, please cite (ibid) Tyree et alii (2022) in your academic work.

-We would like to note that the tbin package defines zero classes, only functions that operate on data.
+We would like to note that the tbins package defines zero classes, only functions that operate on data.
-and would not be possible without their support of those projects, so please consider contributing to NumFOCUS.

 # Contributing
 Contributions are more than welcome!
 There are lots of opportunities for potential projects, so please get in touch if you would like to help out.
 Everything from code to notebooks to examples and documentation are all equally valuable so please don’t feel you can’t contribute.
 To contribute please fork the project make your changes and submit a pull request.
 We will do our best to work through any issues with you and get your code merged into the main branch.